1936 United States Senate election in Mississippi

 The 1936 United States Senate election in Mississippi was held on November 3, 1936.
 Incumbent Democratic U.S. Senator Pat Harrison was re-elected to a fourth term in office.

 Because Harrison faced no opposition in the general election, his victory in the August 25 primary was tantamount to election.

 Democratic primary

+Incumbent Senator Pat Harrison received a primary challenge from Martin S. Conner, the Governor of Mississippi.
+Conner's campaign was supported by Theodore G. Bilbo, the other U.S. Senator from Mississippi.
+Stuart C. Broom, a former ally and law partner of Bilbo, supported Harrison's reelection.

+Time reported that support from Broom, who was nicknamed "Clean Sweep", was important to the Harrison campaign, with Broom routinely making a speech "which brought down the house wherever he delivered it.